GEN-0 Is The First Truly Intelligent Robot (Learning 500X Faster Than Humans)

 November 7, 2025

-AI: While the Gospel of Thomas is often described as “Gnostic,” its themes of inner illumination, unity with the divine, and awakening from illusion bear a stronger resemblance to Eastern philosophies that long predate Christianity.
+While the Gospel of Thomas is often described as “Gnostic,” its themes of inner illumination, unity with the divine, and awakening from illusion bear a stronger resemblance to Eastern philosophies that long predate Christianity.
 By the first century, Galilee and the Decapolis were bustling trade corridors linking the Roman world with Persia and India.
-Caravan routes carried not only goods but ideas — Buddhism, Hindu metaphysics, and strands of early Vedanta thought.
+Caravan routes carried not only goods but also ideas, Buddhism, Hindu metaphysics, and strands of early Vedanta thought.

 Why the Gospel of Thomas Predates Second-Century Gnosticism